 Send us your CV, answers to the motivational questions, Bachelor and (provisional) Master certificates and lists of grades.

 We will evaluate your CV, answers to the motivational questions and your qualifications and then let you know whether you are through to the next step of the selection procedure.

-Step 2: Do you fit in the ING culture?
+Step 2A: Do you fit in the ING culture?

-In an online test, we will assess your suitability for the role based on your responses to a series of decision-making scenarios that trainees are likely to encounter in the ING workplace.
+In the first test we will assess your suitability for the role based on your responses to a series of decision-making scenarios that trainees are likely to encounter in the ING workplace.
 You are required to rate the effectiveness of a number of different responses to these scenarios, giving us insight into how well you are aligned with the ING culture.

 - your ability to understand, interpret and evaluate written information